 Your Akai TV doesn't turn on—Check the power supply and try a different outlet.
 Remove any dirt or grime from the prongs on the power cord.
 If all else fails, there may be a problem with the power supply board.

-- Your Akai rear-projection TV has picture, but it's dark—Replace the backlight panel.
-Depending on the extent of the damage, you may also be able to replace individual lamps to restore the backlight.
+Your Akai rear-projection TV has picture, but it's dark—Replace the backlight panel.
+Depending on the extent of the damage, you may also need to replace individual lamps to restore the backlight.

 Ensure that your Akai turntable is well taken care of

 There are many ways to keep your Akai turntable performing at its best.
 Simple preventative measures, such as keeping your turntable on a vibration-absorbing platform, can make a world of difference in your turntable’s performance.
 Using a carbon fiber brush to clean the stylus is highly recommended.
 It is also important to replace any damaged, worn or missing parts.

 These are some of the most important parts of your Akai turntable:

 Plinth—The plinth is the base of your turntable.
 This is the area where vibration absorption occurs.
 It is vital to the turntable that vibration be absorbed before reaching the tonearm.
 This is why turntables with built-in speakers can sometimes negatively affect vinyl records by causing scratches, chips or scuffs.
 If your plinth is beginning to lose its ability to absorb vibration, it may be time to replace it.

 Platter—The platter is the part of the turntable that spins.
 This is the circular platform where you place your vinyl records.
 Issues with this component can be catastrophic to not only the turntable but also the vinyl records themselves as quite often the uneven spinning of the platter can cause scuffs or marks on vinyl.
 If this is happening, the platter of your turntable should be replaced.